+Anaconda Mining Inc. (the "Company" or "Anaconda") is incorporated under the laws of Ontario, with its registered head office located at 150 York Street, Suite 410, Toronto, Ontario, M5H 3S5.
 The Company owns 100% of the Pine Cove project, located on the Ming's Bight Peninsula, which is situated within the larger Baie Verte Peninsula on the north central part of Newfoundland (the "Pine Cove Project").
-On September 7, 2010, the Company achieved Commercial Production (as defined by the then-in-effect, option and joint venture agreement) with a processing capacity of approximately 1,000 tonnes per day, earning a 60% interest in the Pine Cove Project from Anaconda's joint venture partner at the time, New Island Resources Inc. ("New Island").
-During January 2011, the Company and New Island completed a Plan of Arrangement that resulted in Anaconda's ownership of the Pine Cove Project increasing to 100%.
 The Pine Cove Project includes approximately 660 hectares of mining rights, containing an open pit mining operation and complete mill infrastructure capable of producing gold dore bars.
 In 2012 and 2013, the Company entered into option agreements to acquire a 100% interest in six additional exploration properties and staked four other properties.
 The agreements and staked claims increase the Company's land package of the Pine Cove Project nine-fold to approximately 6,000 hectares.

-Highlights for the three and six months ended November 30, 2013
+Highlights for the three and nine months ended February 28, 2014